digitalrebar/digitalrebar/doc/deployment-guide/adding-operating-systems.md

 > This list is subject to change!
 For the latest list, consult [Provisioner Base Images](https://github.com/opencrowbar/core/blob/master/chef/roles/provisioner-base-images/role-template.json) template file.

+## For Docker Installs only

 To enable the provisioner to install from those images, place them in `$HOME/.cache/opencrowbar/tftpboot/isos`, either directly or via a hard link.
-These images will then be available inside the Docker container at `/tftpboot/isos`, and the provisioner will be able to use them to install operating systems on slave nodes.
+These images will then be available inside the Docker container at `/tftpboot/isos`, and the provisioner will be able to use them to install operating systems on slave nodes or if you do not want to copy the ISOs into place, you must hard link (not soft link) the ISO files because symlinks are not visible on file system paths mapped inside containers

 ## Add a new OS after initial annealing